osvat0rres/APIpart2/README.md

 installing redis for caching
-install the docker first on the website https://www.docker.com/products/docker-sandboxes/?at_exp=DO103.B run the command to install redis
+install the docker first on the website https://www.docker.com/products/docker-sandboxes/?at_exp=DO103.B

 This command is for you to run docker but the app has to be open
 ```
  docker run --name django-redis -d redis
 ```
+This is to install redis
 ```
  pip install "redis[hiredis]"
 ```